dbluhm/indy-hipe/text/connection-protocol/README.md

 #### Example and Attributes

-An connection request minimally includes the following information:
+A connection request minimally includes the following information:

 ```json
 {